FROM THE DIRECTOR'S DESK

 Linked in MACKsearch, linked in the catalog and viewed online - over 10,000 videos on all topics are now available to Merrimack users.
 Films on Demand videos come from Films for the Humanities & Sciences, Broadway Digital Archive, California Newsreel, PBS, BBC, ABC, historical newsreels, and more.

 View off-campus or on, on your phone or tablet.
-Link titles, segments or custome clips in your syllabus for out-of-class viewing on campus or off.
+Link titles, segments or custom clips in your syllabus for out-of-class viewing on campus or off.

 Below is a sampling showing the variety of videos available: